-2) Disease Round Ups
+1) Disease Round Ups

-Students will select 1-3 diseases/disorders related to recent lecture topics.
+Students will select three diseases/disorders related to recent lecture topics.
 For each disease, the biochemical link between the disease and it's corresponding topic will be summarized in one paragraph and one relevant research article pdf provided.
 All three summaries must not exceed one page (12pt font; single spaced).
-Alternatively, these could be posted in a public assignment to which all students will add more info.

-3) Mini-Rabbit Hole Excursions
+2) Mini-Rabbit Hole Excursions